GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   TRACK  track JSON file or command line arg blob

 OPTIONS
+  -u, --update     update the contents of an existing track, matched based on trackId

-  -o, --out=out  [default: ./config.json] path to config file in JB2 installation directory to write out to.
+  --target=target  [default: ./config.json] path to config file in JB2 installation directory to write out to.
                    Creates ./config.json if nonexistent

-  -u, --update   update the contents of an existing track, matched based on trackId

 EXAMPLES
   $ jbrowse add-track-json track.json